 We are located at 23 Avenue d'Italie, 75013 Paris, France (Google map) and our office is accessible as follows:

 We are organizing The Joint EasyCrypt-F*-CryptoVerif School 2014 in Paris on 24-28 November 2014.
-Registration is free and open!
+Registration is now closed.

 We presented our Triple Handshake attacks to the TLS Working Group at IETF'89 and proposed a new countermeasure

 Our team has an Inria PhD fellowship topic on Speeding up Theorem Proving with Property-Based Testing.
 The deadline for applications is May 2.